chronicleprotocol/documentation/docs/Developers/Guides/freshnessCheck.md

 ```

 :::tip
 The right value for `maxAge` depends on the update frequency of the specific feed you're reading and the data freshness needs of your application.
 Check the feed's update threshold on the [Dashboard](https://chroniclelabs.org/dashboard/oracles) by selecting a given oracle, and then looking at its `Update Threshold`.
-Set `maxAge` to a value that accounts for acceptable latency beyond the expected update interval.
 :::